Oil and gas field

 The installation included two templates with four slots each with a direct link to Åsgard A. The northern bay frame consists of three production wells, while the two gas injection wells are located in the southern bay frame.

 Recovered hydrocarbons are processed at Åsgard A FPSO and the gas is injected using the R-frame.
 A 25.2km-long production line with an inner diameter of 12.6in connects the Trestakk field to the Åsgard A FPSO lying towards the south.

-An electric heating cable was installed on the production line for linking the southern bay frame to Åsgard B, through Åsgard A. The approximately 30.2km-long cable comes with insulation coating and comprises of chromium steel.
+An electric heating cable was installed on the production line for linking the southern bay frame to Åsgard B, through Åsgard A. The approximately 30.2km-long cable comes with an insulation coating and comprises chromium steel.

 A new flexible riser and other associated subsea structures were installed at Åsgard A FPSO as part of the project.
 A semi-submersible drilling rig was used for the well drilling activity, which was completed in 640 days.

 A contract for subsea front-end engineering and design (FEED) study for the Trestakk field was awarded to Forsys Subsea, a joint venture between FMC Technologies and Technip.
 The contractual scope includes all systems and related services from the wellhead to Åsgard A riser hang-off, including umbilicals, riser, flowlines and subsea production system installed and made ready for operation.

 Forsys Subsea also provided an optimal technical and cost-efficient development solution, along with a well-defined basis for the development phase under the terms of the contract.

 Aker Solutions was selected to perform a front end engineering design (FEED) contract for the Trestakk field tie-in to the Åsgard A production vessel in the Norwegian Sea.
 The contract also comprised of an engineering, procurement, construction and installation (EPCI) option.